jkrogager/PyNOT/README.md

 The task can be run as:

-    pynot  findnew  reduced_image_wcs.fits  reduced_image_phot.fits  --bat ra dec radius  --xrt ra dec radius
+    pynot  findnew  reduced_image_wcs.fits  reduced_image_phot.fits  [--bat ra dec radius  --xrt ra dec radius  -z ZP  --limit  20.1]

 Note: Coordinates (ra and dec) are given in degrees!
 The radius for --bat is given in arcmin, the radius for --xrt is given in arcsec!
+Both --bat and --xrt are optional.
 If the source catalog from PyNOT (_phot.fits) has not been flux calibrated (outside SDSS footprint), you can provide a zero point manually by giving the `-z ZP` option, where ZP denotes the magnitude zero point.
+The default magnitude limit is 20.1 mag in order to match the depth of Gaia.
+Sources fainter than this will not be considered.

+The task creates a figure showing the field together with the localization estimates given by --bat and --xrt.
+The task also prints the identified sources to the terminal and to a text file (new_sources_*.txt), which looks something like:

+      ra         dec     mag_auto   a     b    theta  flux_auto  flux_err_auto  class
+    54.51772  -26.98964     19.64   2.4   2.2  -1.28   1.27e+03       1.97e+01      0
+    54.50497  -26.94632     16.92   3.8   3.8  -0.53   1.56e+04       2.62e+01      0
+    54.54830  -26.93043     19.63   2.5   2.4   0.11   1.29e+03       1.97e+01      0